TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-other.md

 ## **Recommended Steps**

 ### **Missing items in Analytical Store**
-If specific items in your container violate the [well-defined schema for analytics](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-schema), they will not be included in the analytical store.
-If you have scenarios blocked by well-defined schema for analytics, please create a support ticket for assistance.
+If specific items in your container violate the [well defined schema for analytics](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-schema) they will not be included in the analytical store.
+If you have scenarios blocked by well defined schema for analytics, please create a support ticket for assistance.

 ### **Experiencing latency when adding a new Cosmos DB region**